UWindsor-AI-Club/tutorbot-bootcamp/README.md

 4. `git push --set-upstream origin firstname-lastname-bootcamp` (same branch name from checkout command before)
 5. Go back to the github page, refresh the page, and then click "Compare & Pull Request" in the pop up
 6. Add a title (no need for description)
 7. Click "Create Pull Request"

+### Questions?
+Email: ruedag@uwindsor.ca
+AI Club Discord Server: #tutorbot-bootcamp-support